 Examples:

-Acrylic acid\ Styrene
+Acrylic acid Styrene

 Chlorotrifluoroethylene Vinyl acetate

 Ethyl acrylate Vinyl chloride

-Methyl methacrylate\ Vinyl pyridine
+Methyl methacrylate Vinyl pyridine

+Although these chemicals form peroxides, no explosions involving these monomers have been reported.

 2.2.6 Inventory of Hazardous Chemicals and Safety Data Sheets shall be reviewed annually and revised when appropriate, such as addition or deletion of specific chemicals.